 Qualified as a Grief Counselor.

 The way to be successful in life is to have a central belief that supports you in good times and bad.
 For me that has been the study of the philosophy of Mencius.
-So, it was a natural extension of my studies to join a Dao temple in 2016.
+So, it was a natural extension of my studies to join a Daoist temple in 2016.

 I am a very spiritual person, using those skills on a daily basis.
 Understanding the teachings of the Dao have helped me better understand Mencius, because as he revered it, it must be important.